Powerapps Lookup

 How to read and set up lookup fields of Dynamics 365 in Power Apps:

-We can perform multiple operations with Power Apps.
-Let’s look at how to read as well as set up lookup fields in Dynamics 365.
+We’ll explore how to read and set up lookup fields in Dynamics 365.

-However, before reading and setting up the lookup field in Power Apps in Dynamics 365, you must perform the below steps.
+Before learning and setting up the lookup field in Power Apps in Dynamics 365, you must perform the steps below.

 • First, select the phone layout in the new Power Apps.